tecgen/vcgencmd/README.md

-# vcgencmd
+# What does this application?

-A mock for the vcgencmd command of the Raspberry Pi.
-It helps you to develop application that rely on this Raspberry Pi specific command within an non-Raspberry environemnt.
+This application is a mock for the vcgencmd command of the Raspberry Pi.
+It helps you to develop applications, that rely on this Raspberry Pi specific command within an non-Raspberry environment.

-## build
+## Build

     cargo build

     ./target/debug/vcgencmd measure_temp